-- Tell us about yourself: what is your educational background and what are your educational, career and life goals?
+- Tell us about yourself: what are your educational, career and life goals?

-- What is your secular identity, how did you come to it, and how do you expect this identity to effect the rest of your life?
+- What is your secular identity, how did you come to it, and how will it will remain a part of your life?

 - What activism plans do you have for this academic year?
-Please be as specific as possible.
+Please provide specifics.

-- Why is the work of the SSA important to you and what are your goals related to the Secular Student Alliance Mission and Vision for a more secular and humanistic future?
+- Why is the work of the SSA important to you and what are your goals relating to the Secular Student Alliance Mission and Vision for a more secular and humanistic future?